 Space Mission

-The Cité des sciences et de l’industrie presents its new permanent exhibition on space exploration: Space Mission.
+The Cité des sciences et de l’industrie presents its permanent exhibition on space exploration: Space Mission.
 Intended for a wide audience aged 8 years and up, this exhibition takes visitors on a voyage through time and space.

 The exhibition